Anemone fingerless mittens

 This pattern is available in two versions: the standard one for those who knit right-handed and an alternative one written for those who knit left-handed.
-If you purchase the printed pattern or kit and would like the pattern for knitting left-handed, please say so in your order notes at check out.
+If you would like the pattern for knitting left-handed, please say so in your order notes at check out.

-Most of you knit right-handed, that is, your stitches move from the left to right needle as you knit.
+Most of you knit right-handed, that is, your stitches move from the left-hand to the right-hand needle as you knit.

-Some of you knit left-handed, that is, your stitches move from the right to left needle as you knit.
+Some of you knit left-handed, that is, your stitches move from the right-hand to the left-hand needle as you knit.

-If you are a left-handed knitter who knits right-handed, that is your stitches move from the left to right needle, you should use the pattern for knitting right-handed.
+If you are a left-handed knitter who knits right-handed, that is your stitches move from the left-hand to the right-hand needle, you should use the pattern for knitting right-handed.